 Essential Knowledge Series

-The Essential Knowledge Series breaks down the key fundamentals of structural engineering into concise, accessible study texts,covering the core principles of structural design, analysis and mechanics.
+Accessible study texts explaining the key fundamentals of structural engineering.
+The texts cover the core principles of structural design, analysis and mechanics.
 They're an invaluable resource for engineering students around the world.

 Devised by the Institution's Education Steering Committee, based on an advisory structural behaviour curriculum (Desired Learning Outcomes) and available online, each text has been fully peer reviewed by experts in the field.